locationtech/geomesa/docs/user/blobstore.rst

 GeoMesa data store while the blobs are persisted using a class that implements the ``BlobStore`` interface.

 File retrieval is a two-step process.
-First a query is made to the GeoMesa ``FeatureStore``.
+First, a query is made to the GeoMesa ``FeatureStore``.
 The returned ``SimpleFeature``\ s will contain a URI field.
 That URI points to the desired file stored in Accumulo, and can be retrieved by the ``GeoMesaIndexedBlobStore`` API or by the REST